 1. Surgical Trauma

-Knee replacement surgery is an operation that removes diseased bone and cartilage.
-Over time surgical operations improve but injury to the tissue can still be inevitable.
-As a result, pain is an issue that follows each replacement surgery.
+Knee replacement surgery removes diseased bone and cartilage.
+Over time, surgical operations improve, but injury to the tissue can still be inevitable.
+As a result, pain follows each replacement surgery.

 2. Inflammation and Swelling

-In addition, inflammation is a natural reaction of the body to the surgery.
-It can cause swelling and discomforts in the knee joint.
+In addition, inflammation is the body's natural reaction to the surgery.
+It can cause swelling and discomfort in the knee joint.
 Though the degree of inflammation is necessary for recovery, it may aggravate pain at the first stages.

 3. Muscle Weakness and Stiffness

-Moreover, muscle around the knee may weaken but also become stiff due to less use during the recovery.
-Insufficiently firm muscles may cause pain when moving due to insufficient support for the joint.
+Moreover, the muscles around the knee may weaken and become stiff due to less use during recovery.
+Insufficiently firm muscles may cause pain when moving because they do not provide enough support for the joint.

 What causes pain after knee surgery